Spatial Controls of Lower Tropospheric Stability: Rossby waves likely modulate subtropical EIS

-We investigate the pathways of temperature transport to the SEP free troposphere in idealized atmosphere-only model simulations (Methods).
-Figs.~\ref{3}B-C show the annual mean anomalous response of $ T_{700}$ to a localized warming in the equatorial West Pacific and off-equatorial central Pacific (indicated by green contours) in ECHAM6, while keeping sea surface temperatures fixed \citep{Stevens13,Alessi23,Bloch-Johnson24}.
-The maps represent a causal response to surface warming and reveal signatures of both the WTGA and a Rossby wave train.
+We qualitatively investigate the pathways of temperature anomalies in idealized atmosphere-only model simulations.
+Figs.~\ref{3}B-C show the average annual mean anomalous response of $T_{700}$ to a localized surface warming in the equatorial West Pacific and off-equatorial central Pacific (indicated by green contours) in ECHAM6 \citep{Stevens13,Alessi23,Bloch-Johnson24}.
+The maps represent the causal response to surface warming and reveal signatures of both the WTGA and a Rossby wave train.
 Other atmospheric models show similar responses \citep[see, e.g.,][]{Zhou17,Dong19,Andrews18}.
-Surface warming in the West Pacific Warm Pool (Fig.~\ref{3}B) warms the entire tropical free troposphere according to the WTGA, although not uniformly.
+Surface warming in the West Pacific Warm Pool (Fig.~\ref{3}B) warms the entire tropical free troposphere through fast gravity waves according to the WTGA, although not uniformly.
 The same warming also triggers a Rossby wave train that, on average, tends to cool the free troposphere in regions of climatological low clouds, destabilizing those regions.
-These competing effects of the WTGA and the Rossby waves reduce the West Pacific Warm Pool's efficiency in warming the free troposphere in the SEP, NEP, and SEA, and hence, modulate $\langle{\rm EIS}\rangle_{\rm region}$.
+These competing effects of tropical gravity waves and extratropical Rossby waves reduce the West Pacific Warm Pool's efficiency in warming the free troposphere in the SEP, NEP, and SEA, which modulates $\langle{\rm EIS}\rangle_{\rm region}$.
 Surface warming in the off-equatorial central Pacific (Fig.~\ref{3}C) can efficiently warm the SEP and SEA through tropical gravity waves (i.e., the WTGA), explaining the large positive sensitivity of $\langle{\rm EIS}\rangle_{\rm SEP}$ and $\langle{\rm EIS}\rangle_{\rm SEA}$ to warming in the central Pacific (Fig.~\ref{2}A~and~C).
 In contrast, in the NEP, the Rossby wave response cools the free troposphere, weakening the sensitivity of $\langle{\rm EIS}\rangle_{\rm NEP}$ to warming in the central Pacific (Fig.~\ref{2}B).

+In summary, we argue that the dynamic response to tropical warming matters for eastern basin EIS (Fig.~\ref{4}).
+The West Pacific Warm Pool appears less efficient in the sensitivity maps because the extratropical pathways (red-blue arrows in Fig.~\ref{4}) opposes the response expected from the WTGA alone (wavy arrows in Fig.~\ref{4}).
+We do not quantify the relative importance of the gravity waves and Rossby waves in setting $\langle{\rm EIS}\rangle_{\rm region}$ or the different timescales they operate on.
+Other processes, such as land-sea contrast or oceanic pathways, could contribute as well.
+Rather, we suggest that Rossby waves can modulate $\langle{\rm EIS}\rangle$ in regions of low cloud decks and should be considered in future work on the dynamics of the pattern effect and low cloud feedbacks \citep{Andrews18}.